balameb/rpi-remote-vehicle/README.md

 sudo apt-get upgrade
 ```

+## Configure HDMI Touchscreen (optional)

+As an optional step we configured a Waveshare 5inch touchscreen HDMI to improve
+user interaction.
+Theprocess is straight forward and can be followed with its
+respective link found in the External resources section below.

 ## Testing with 16 channel Adafruit HAT

 This is not the hat we'll be using but considering we have this one and there is